MASK OR FACE COVERING MANDATORY

 Mental Health and Addictions

-- Existing appointments: Counseling services have been moved to telephone sessions.
+- Existing appointments: Counselling services have been moved to telephone sessions.
 Your counselor will be in touch with you about this change.

 LESA Addictions Treatment for Older Adults: Substance Use and Problem Gambling counselling sessions have been moved to telephone sessions.
 To book an appointment or learn more about this program please call 613-233-4443 x 2109.

-Online Overcoming Anxiety and Depression group is offered on Thursdays from May 7 until June 25 from 11:30 am until 1:30 pm.
-Strategies and tools for overcoming anxiety and depression are presented to the participants who can then engage in group discussions.
-Please note this is a close group so participants can join up until the 3rd session.
+Online Overcoming Anxiety and Depression group is offered on Thursdays from July 16 until August 6 from 11:30 a.m. until 1:30 p.m.
+Group topics include: how to balance your life, benefits of exercising, and various techniques for changing either the way you think or behave so you can feel better, mobilize your energy and end social isolation.
 If you are interested joining in or would like more information, please send an email to email@example.com or call 613-233-4443 ext.
 3131.

 After the Covid-19 situation, the group will be offered in-person at Orleans-Cumberland Community Resource Centre (240 Centrum Blvd) on Mondays and at The Good Companions Seniors’ Centre (670 Albert St) on Wednesdays.